RolandWisniewski/-Integration/README.md

     return y
 ```

-And a function that will automatically create two lists with points x and y:
+### 4. Generate Points for Approximation
+Use the following function to create points for `x` and corresponding values for `y`:

 ```python
 def get_points_list(func, start=0, stop=1000, step=1, **kwargs):